Mortal Kombat (1992 video game): Plot

 The game takes place in Earthrealm, where a tournament is being held on Shang Tsung's Island, on which seven of its locations serve as stages in the game.
-The introduction to Mortal Kombat explains that Shang Tsung was banished to Earthrealm 500 years previously and, with the help of the monstrous Goro, is able to seize control of the Mortal Kombat tournament in an attempt to doom the realm.
-For 500 years straight, Goro has been undefeated in the tournament, and won nine consecutive tournaments.
+The introduction to Mortal Kombat explains that Shang Tsung was banished to Earthrealm 500 years ago and, with the help of the monstrous Goro, seized control of the Mortal Kombat tournament in an attempt to doom the realm.
+For 500 years straight, Goro has been undefeated in the tournament and has won nine consecutive tournaments.
 If Goro wins again, Shao Kahn, Emperor of Outworld, will be allowed to take Earthrealm.
-In order to prevent this, a new generation of warriors must challenge Goro.
+To prevent this, a new generation of warriors must challenge Goro.

+According to the Mortal Kombat series' canon, Liu Kang wins this tournament under Raiden's guidance, defeating Goro and Shang Tsung and freeing the many souls that Tsung had imprisoned over the centuries.
+Scorpion pursues Sub-Zero and finally faces him after the end of the tournament, killing him and avenging his death.
+Sonya rescues her special forces squad, who had been held hostage by Shang Tsung.
+However, she fails to apprehend Kano, who escapes the island on a boat.
+Reptile, unsure of his fate, flees to Outworld.
+Raiden then teleports the surviving Earthrealmers to safety as Shang Tsung's island crumbles into the sea.
+Returning to Hollywood, Johnny Cage uses the experience to revive his failing acting career and develops a highly popular film franchise, Mortal Kombat.
+In Outworld, an outraged Shao Kahn refuses to accept the tournament's outcome, setting up the events of the second game.
 The player receives information about the characters in biographies displayed during the attract mode.
 The bulk of the game's backstory and lore was only told in a comic book, but some additional information about the characters and their motivations for entering the tournament is received upon completion of the game with each character.